Complex $\tau$ Electric Dipole Moment from GeV-Scale New Physics: Abstract

 \section{Abstract}

-{ The CP-violating electric dipole moment~(EDM) of a fermion provides a powerful probe of new physics beyond the Standard Model~(SM).
-Among the charged leptons, the $\tau$ EDM remains the least constrained.
-When the photon has timelike momentum, the EDM develops an imaginary part.
-It imposes stronger constraints on new physics~(NP) than the real part.
-Although the current experimental bounds are several orders of magnitude above the Standard Model prediction, new physics can generate significantly larger values.
-Our analysis shows that an axion-like coupling of the $\tau$ lepton in the two-Higgs-doublet model can induce sizable real and imaginary components of the EDM, despite the stringent constraints imposed by current axion-like particle experiments.
-The predicted EDM values may approach the present experimental sensitivities, making them accessible to future measurements at Belle II and the Super Tau-Charm Facility.}
+{ Among the charged leptons, the $\tau$ electric dipole moment~($d_\tau$) is the least constrained.
+We show that the Im[$d_\tau$] imposes strong constraints on new physics that have yet to be discussed.
+Motivated in particular by the Super Tau-Charm Facility (STCF), which will provide a uniquely clean environment for precision $\tau$-physics, we study the momentum-transfer dependence of $d_\tau(q^2)$ and compare the projected sensitivities of STCF and Belle II.
+Our analysis shows that an axion-like coupling of the $\tau$ lepton can induce sizable real and imaginary components of the EDM.
+The predicted EDM values may approach the present experimental sensitivities, making them accessible to future measurements at Belle II and the STCF.}

 {{\bf Introduction}}